GSA/open-gsa-redesign/assets/uswds/CONTRIBUTING.md

 Note that running the tests also requires an installation of Chrome v59 or higher (v60 if you're on Windows).

+If you want to run a single test file, run `npm run mocha ${path/to/spec-file}`, substituting the actual path to the spec.
+Only javascript files can be executed by the `mocha` runner, and only those js files in the `spec` directory ending with a `.spec.js`.

+Alternatively, you can add an `.only` to a `describe` or `it` block (i.e. `describe.only('my spec')`) and run the `npm run test` command.
+Keep in mind that this will also run linters and aXe accessibility tests.

+To run all of the unit tests, run `npm run test:unit`.

+**For non-OSX users**:
+Before running the tests, if you are developing on a machine running an operating system other than OSX, you'll need to export a `CHROME_PATH` environment variable that points to Chrome's binary location.
+This ensures `chrome-launcher` can find a version of Chrome for our aXe visual acceptence tests.
+A table of the locations of the binary for each OS can [be found here](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver#requirements).

 #### Visual regression testing

 The Design System comes with optional tooling for detecting visual regressions,